 While these off road segments are being built and connected, a separate on-road bicycle route has been established.

 Our best map is our Eastern Trail Guide, which includes both completed off-road sections and also the on-road trail.
 The current version of this comprehensive 28-page booklet outlines each segment of our extensive on- and off-road trail network.
 You can download a copy to view and even print, or you can order a nice color printed and bound booklet (details below).
+Thanks so much to Biddeford Savings Bank for their financial support to get the latest version of this Trail Guide Update printed.

 DOWNLOAD A TRAIL GUIDE.
 The current version of Eastern Trail Guide can be downloaded here (booklet cover image shown to left).